Ben Nevis: the best way. An ascent of Tower Ridge with Ian and Craig.

 A Blustery Day on Tower Ridge

-One of our guests, Craig Bloxham, captured this fantastic video during a windswept ascent of Tower Ridge last year.
+One of our guests, Craig Bloxham, captured this fantastic video during a slightly windswept ascent of Tower Ridge last year.
 It’s not every day I choose to venture onto Tower in such blustery conditions—but having climbed with Ian before, I knew we could handle the added challenge together.
-It turned out to be a memorable day and plagued with Scotland's typical and often soggy charisma...
+It turned out to be a memorable day, but it was a bit soggy.. .

 Tower Ridge is one of the most iconic and sought-after alpine-style routes in the UK, located on Ben Nevis, the highest mountain in Britain (1,345 m / 4,413 ft).
-It offers a long, dramatic climb that combines stunning exposure, varied terrain, and historical significance.
-It’s often described as Scotland’s finest mountaineering route.
+It offers a long, dramatic climb and is often described as Scotland’s finest mountaineering route.
 However in reality it's one of many, but certainly the finest way of reaching the top of Ben Nevis!

 🧗 Overview